Interactive Discussion

 Do you have any thoughts to a baseline carbohydrate level for one that is exhausted (possibly adrenals), gut inflammation, underweight and with reactive hypoglycemia?

 For my case there is no clear route to take.
 Low-GI carbs tend to come from the grains and legumes, which whilst won't spike blood sugars will irritate the gut.
-High carb veg (parsnips, carrots, beets etc) tends to swing sugars and medium carb options such as sweet potato's difficult to digest.
-Fruit is tricky for both situations.
+High carb veg (parsnips, carrots,

 Seems like gut friendly blood sugar friendly carbs don't really exist!